starwing/lbuffer/README.rst

 the usage is just the same like the same functions in string module.

-there are also some functions are same as string module, but they are rewrite in lbuffer, for better performance, since it needn't copy data from buffer and normal lua string:
+there are also some functions are same as string module, but they are rewriten in lbuffer for better performance, since they needn't copy data from buffer and normal lua string:

     * ``byte``
     * ``char``